vaultdb/alchemy/src/main/cpp/pilot/src/secret-sharing.md

 ### Schema Format

-VaultDB can parse ad-hoc schemas for use in query processing.
-It accepts schemas in the form:
+VaultDB can parse ad-hoc schemas for use in query processing with the following format:
 ```
 (col1_name:col1_type,col2_name:col2_type,...,colN_name:colN:type)
 ```